Cabela's Big Game Hunter III

 Cabela's Big Game Hunter III is the second sequel to the original Cabela's Big Game Hunter.
-It was released in 1999 by HeadGames Publishing, Inc.
+It was released in 1999 by HeadGames Publishing.

 Expansion pack

 Cabela's Big Game Hunter III: The Next Harvest is an expansion pack for the original game, published in 1999 by Activision.
 It includes a range of new hunt sequence videos, authentic Cabela's hunting gear, weapons and huntable species.